filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 # Additional Information

 Although this RFP requested for completion by a team, I am applying as an individual developer.
-I would be more than happy to hop onto a call and discuss my thought process to justify taking on a project of this size as an individual developer, and why I believe it would provide more transperancy and insight.
+I would be more than happy to hop onto a call and discuss my thought process to justify taking on a project of this size as an individual developer, and why I believe it would provide more transparency and insight.

+Additionally, I would be more than happy to prepare a few mock-ups of proposed explorer design if there is significant interest.